morisawausa/AllAngles/README.md

 3. Accept the installation.

 4. Ideally, Glyphs will also detect that the plugin is part of a git repository (if you download, rather than clone the repository, this will not happen).
 It will ask you if you want it to make a Finder Alias to the directory where you downloaded the plugin.
-Hit "use alias", or whatever the appropriate affirmative response is.
+Hit “use alias”, or whatever the appropriate affirmative response is.
 This way, when we push updates, all you need to do is pull and restart Glyphs.

 5. Restart Glyphs.